 1. Bokma Gran Genever – Young Genever

 This Genever has little to no color to it like a London Dry Gin or Vodka.
 The taste is creamy, almost buttery and nutty, with a hint of Juniper and citrus to it.
 The alcohol content is low (35%) when compared to other styles of gin (40%-47%) which makes it very easy to sip.
 This style of Genever would be easy to substitute into Gin cocktails or Vodka drinks.

 Bellemain 6 Oz.
 Whiskey Glass, Set of 6

-I prefer whiskey glasses just like this for tasting spirits on their own - it's designed especially for "optimum nosing and tasting" and I find it works well!Buy Now on Amazon
+I prefer whiskey glasses just like this for tasting spirits on their own - it's designed especially for "optimum nosing and tasting" and I find it works well!Buy Now in the Shop!

 2. BOLS Genever – Old Genever

 This style of Genever has a much higher malt content than the jonge, and is immediately noticeable in the aroma of the spirit.
 There is a golden straw color to the spirit and smell that reminds me of pineapple.
 This Genever also has a subtle Juniper component to it, and a flavor that reminds me of Pineapple upside down cake.
 This spirit is much heavier on the palate than the Jonge Genever and I could see this working well as a sipping Genever, or as a replacement for a light whiskey or heavier style gin in cocktails.
 Once again at a much lower alcohol percentage of 35% this Genever is very easy to enjoy on its own.

 Try adding either style of Genever into some of the old Pre-Prohibition style drinks that are enjoying renewed popularity.